 Audible bird scare devices (including propane cannons) are non-lethal tools used by farmers to minimize bird predation on crops.
 They emit an impulse sound that frightens birds away from crops.
 The use of these devices to protect crops is a common practice on blueberry, cherry, and grape farms.
 Some dairy and mink farmers use them as a pest control technique.

 The City’s Bylaw is in place to ensure that the use of ABSDs is respectful of other residents.
 There are a number of dispersal tactics other than propane cannons that growers can use to address the negative effects of Starlings on crops and farm operations.
 These include, but are not limited to; activities such as: netting, falconry, streamers, hawk kites ribbons and bird trapping.
 Preferably ABSDs will be used as a last resort, after other methods of discouraging birds from eating farm produce have been exhausted.

 The City requires that all growers have a bird management plan and expect farmers to monitor bird populations and activity on their properties to keep their records (bird management plan) up to date throughout the season.
 The use of the ABSDs should correlate with the bird pressure as noted by the farmer in this plan.
 If bird management plan documents are not kept up to date as required the City may issue fines accordingly.

-- Bird Predation Management Plan (includes Fact Sheet)
+- Download and complete the Bird Predation Management Plan (includes Fact Sheet).

 Submit the completed Bird Predation Management Plan to: